kvweldon/Intelligence-Gathering/README.md

 **<p style="font-size: 15px;">Step 3: DNS reconnaissance with dig.</p>**

-The dig utility was used to exrtact DNS information from an authoritative DNS server registered to the client's FQDN and captured in a file named client_dns.txt.
+The dig utility was used to exrtact DNS information from an authoritative DNS server registered to the client's domain and captured in a file named client_dns.txt.
 The command used was "dig @203.0.113.225 structureality.com > client_dns.txt".
 I then viewed the captured output by entering "cat client_dns.txt".
 This captured the SOA record for structureality.com.

 ![image](https://github.com/kvweldon/Intelligence-Gathering/assets/141193154/9daedb38-60ab-4b48-9d62-76f65d09086c)

-Displayed below is
+Displayed in the two pictures below is the captured output of the FDQN appended to the same client_dns.txt file.
+The output was then viewed, using the same cat command, which shows the same A record result from nslookup.

 ![image](https://github.com/kvweldon/Intelligence-Gathering/assets/141193154/e8303f00-4a71-4bcf-ab0e-62077c95a7f2)

 ![image](https://github.com/kvweldon/Intelligence-Gathering/assets/141193154/4512a6ed-4bf1-4923-baff-5c4a16bb2b69)

 ![image](https://github.com/kvweldon/Intelligence-Gathering/assets/141193154/04463028-8d25-4a85-84d2-a53ee9f053c6)